zero-waste/say-no-to-plastic/welfare.md

 # Animal welfare and passive aggression (skip if not important to you)

 ## "We are evolved to eat meat"
-It cannot be denied that we derive sustenance by eating animals.
+We have evolved *to be able* to eat animals.
 But does that mean it's good for us?
 And the planet?
 We could *exist* by eating only puffins but would we be healthy?
 Equally we can live perfectly happily on plants.

 ## "Drinking cows' milk is unnatural"
 We can only consume our own species?